fubark/cyber/docs/docs.md

     var dy = y0-y1
     return math.sqrt(dx^2 + dy^2)
 ```
-Calling static functions is straightforward.
+Calling namespace functions is straightforward.
 You can also reassign or pass them around as function values.
 ```cy
 print dist(0, 0, 10, 20)